(Download this 12,000 word guide on how to use the LCHF diet to loss weight)

 Finally, after college, I learned about "non-hybrid" food (we'll discuss this below in the guide) and since then I've never breathed as well as I do now.
 I also stopped getting sick and coughing like I used to in the winter, which was a MIRACLE for me.
 (I live in New Jersey, where it goes from HOT summers to COLD winters).

-This guide represents my greatest work.
+This guide represents my greatest work so far.

 This is the definitive guide to help you cross the finish line of the health journey you've begun.
+It's here to help you put on the finishing touches to your existing routine.

 You won't be able to find this information gathered all in one location anywhere else.